Zuzanna Ginczanka: Invasion of Poland

-Ginczanka left Warsaw in June 1939 to spend her summer vacations (as was her habit every year) with her grandmother in Równe Wołyńskie.
-Here she was caught by the outbreak of the Second World War occasioned by the Invasion of Poland by Nazi Germany on Friday, 1 September 1939, and in reaction to this news decided to stay at Równe, a town which, being located on the Eastern Borderlands of Poland, was relatively sheltered from the hostilities of war.
-This circumstance changed dramatically just two weeks later with the Soviet Union's attack on Poland from the East on 17 September, which brought Soviet rule to Równe (a town never to be returned to Poland again), and with it communist harassment and attacks targeting the "bourgeois elements" and the propertied classes in particular.
-The grandmother Klara Sandberg's ground-floor business (pharmacy store) in the town's main street was immediately expropriated, while their second-story living quarters were in large measure requisitioned for Soviet officials, squeezing the owners (including Ginczanka) into a single servant's room.
-These developments forced upon Ginczanka the decision to leave Równe to try to find accommodation in the much larger Polish city of Lviv, situated 213 kilometres to the south-east and likewise occupied by the Soviet Union.
-Before departure, the grandmother packed all the family heirlooms and valuables like table silver into her luggage, both as a means of preserving her ownership of the movable property and to provide for Ginczanka's future dowry.
-In Lviv Ginczanka rented a flat in the apartment building in the ulica Jabłonowskich № 8a (pictured to the right), where her co-residents included Karol Kuryluk, and the writers Władysław Bieńkowski (1906–1991), Marian Eile (1910–1984), and Franciszek Gil (1917–1960).
+Ginczanka left Warsaw in June 1939 to spend her summer vacations with her grandmother in Równe Wołyńskie (Volhynia), as was her habit each year.
+Here she was caught by the outbreak of World War II, occasioned by the invasion of Poland by Nazi Germany on Friday, 1 September 1939, and in reaction to this news decided to stay at Równe, which was relatively sheltered from the hostilities of war because of its location in Poland's Eastern Borderlands.
+This, however, changed dramatically just two weeks later with the Soviet Union's attack on Poland from the East on 17 September, which brought Soviet rule to Równe, a town never to be returned to Poland again, and with it communist harassment and attacks targeting the "bourgeois elements" and propertied classes in particular.

+Ginczanka's grandmother Klara Sandberg's ground-floor pharmacy on the town's main street was immediately expropriated.
+Their second-story living quarters were in large measure requisitioned for Soviet officials, squeezing the owners, including Ginczanka, into a single servant's room.
+These developments forced upon Ginczanka the decision to leave Równe to try to find accommodation in the much larger Polish city of Lviv, 213 km (132.35 mi) to the southeast and likewise occupied by the Soviet Union.
+Before departure, her grandmother packed all the family heirlooms and valuables like table silver into her luggage, both as a means to preserve her ownership of the movable property and to provide for Ginczanka's future dowry.

-During the years 1939–1942 Ginczanka lived in the city of Lviv in occupied Poland, working as an editor.
-She wrote several Soviet propaganda poems.
-She narrowly managed to avoid arrest by Ukrainian forces targeting Jewish population of the city, being shielded by her Nansen passport which, unfamiliar to them, impressed them sufficiently to spare her.
+In Lviv Ginczanka rented a flat in the apartment building at ulica Jabłonowskich 8a (pictured to the right), where her co-residents included Karol Kuryluk, and the writers Władysław Bieńkowski (1906–1991), Marian Eile (1910–1984), and Franciszek Gil (1917–1960).
+From1939 to 1942, Ginczanka lived in Lviv in occupied Poland, working as an editor and writing several Soviet propaganda poems.
+She narrowly managed to avoid arrest by Ukrainian forces targeting the city's Jewish population because of her Nansen passport, which, being unfamiliar to them, impressed them sufficiently to spare her.